Welcome to the Year 5 Computing Blog.

 Year 5 have begun creating their own themed maze game.
 The children are using Scratch software to design, program and play their games.

 Check out some of the Year 5’s home-made games.
-The children designed their own backdrop, programmed a sprite leave a trail and to follow a mouse pointer.
+The children designed their own backdrop, programmed a sprite to leave a trail and to follow a mouse pointer.

 What an exciting day!
 Year 5 had a tour of Egypt with their virtual reality headsets.